 Kim Phuc Phan Thi, the ‘Napalm Girl’, survived the war badly injured and has since become an activist for peace.
 She is now 55 years old and lives with her family in Toronto, Canada.
 In 1994, she was appointed a UNESCO Goodwill Ambassador.
 Nearly 22 years ago, she founded the Kim Phuc Foundation which helps young victims of war to receive medical care.

-On 11th February, Kim Phuc Phan Thi is due to receive the Dresden Prize for her endeavours.
+On 11th February, Kim Phuc Phan Thi received the Dresden Prize for her endeavours.
 The award also comes with €10,000 to be spent as the recipient sees fit.
 Sponsored by the Klaus Tschira Foundation, the award is conferred on individuals who have made an outstanding contribution to peace and international understanding.
 The founders made the following declaration: “War should never be the last resort; it is always the wrong one.”

 Past winners include Mikhail Gorbachev, conductor Daniel Barenboim and the Sudanese musician and former child soldier Emmanuel Jal.
-Prince Edward, Duke of Kent, a member of the British royal family who has also been honoured for his services to British-German reconciliation, will officially present the award this year.
-War photographer James Nachtwey, another laureate, returns to the stage, this time to deliver the laudation to Kim Phuc Phan Thi.
+Prince Edward, Duke of Kent, a member of the British royal family who has also been honoured for his services to British-German reconciliation, officially presented the award this year.
+War photographer James Nachtwey, another laureate, returned to the stage, this time to deliver the laudation to Kim Phuc Phan Thi.